-An extreme control on others personal life, taking charge on others wellbeing will shatter the individuality of one person, it lowers the self esteem, self concept, and increases external locus of control.
+An extreme control on others personal life, taking charge of others wellbeing will shatter the individuality of one person, it lowers the self-esteem, self-concept, and increases external locus of control.
 Codependent behaviors are self-destructive.

 Decide what you are selfish or selfless

 Do not get lost in the age of Me, Me, Me